-The Executive Committee of the Board asked the President of Victoria University, William Robins, to provide a report on the legacy of Egerton Ryerson, which would consider historical and current contexts for understanding Ryerson’s involvement with and impact upon Indigenous communities.
+In 2019, the Executive Committee of the Board asked then President of Victoria University, William Robins, to provide a report on the legacy of Egerton Ryerson, which would consider historical and current contexts for understanding Ryerson’s involvement with and impact upon Indigenous communities.
 The Board also asked for recommendations on the honorific use of Ryerson’s name at Victoria University.
 The full Presidential Report and longer Research Report can be found below.
+This work is ongoing.

 - Ryerson House Name Changed to First House (June 10, 2021)

 - Presidential Report on the Legacy of Egerton Ryerson (PDF)

 - Victoria University Research Panel on the Legacy of Egerton Ryerson (PDF)

 Presidential Report on the Legacy of Egerton Ryerson (William Robins, President, Victoria University, June 2021)

 In June, 2019, the Executive Committee of the Board of Regents of Victoria University charged me with providing a report on the legacy of Egerton Ryerson.
 They asked that the report consider historical and current contexts for understanding Ryerson’s involvement with and impact upon Indigenous communities, and that it make recommendations regarding the honorific use of Ryerson’s name on the Victoria University campus.